How To Buy Bitcoin Cash In Canada

 Investment Upside: Many investors view Bitcoin Cash as an altcoin project that has way more upside than most competitors.
 Hard-core proponents obviously believe Bitcoin Cash has more upside than Bitcoin itself.
 To this point, the return on investment with Bitcoin Cash over the last three years is actually significantly lower than Bitcoin, but that’s exactly why many believe that the fundamentals of Bitcoin Cash dictate potentially exponential growth in the not too distant future.

 Buy Bitcoin Cash in Canada with Netcoins.
 It’s the easiest way to get started!
 Registration is free and users have the option to deposit Canadian dollars via e-transfers or online bill payments.
 Both of those options are free.
 There is also the option to deposit using a bank wire transfer.
 Banks charge a fee for that.

 Odds are users opening an account with Netcoins specifically to buy Bitcoin Cash may already have cryptocurrency.
-Those users can simply deposit any number of the eight cryptos Netcoins currently accepts (including Bitcoin Cash) and get started that way.
+Those users can simply deposit any number of the cryptos Netcoins currently accepts (including Bitcoin Cash) and get started that way.

 Step 1: Open an Account with Netcoins

 Opening an account at Netcoins is as simple as choosing a username and password and validating your email address.